-When using ibidi Glass Bottom products with oil immersion objectives, there is no known incompatibility with any immersion oil on the market.
+For ibidi Glass Bottom products: When using ibidi Glass Bottom products with oil immersion objectives, there is no known incompatibility with any immersion oil on the market.
 All types of immersion oils can be used.

-When using oil immersion objectives with the ibidi Polymer Coverslip, use only the immersion oils specified in the table below.
-The use of any non–recommended oil could damage the ibidi Polymer Coverslip.
+For ibidi Polymer Coverslip (ibiTreat, uncoated, and protein-coated): When using oil immersion objectives with the ibidi Polymer Coverslip, use only the immersion oils specified in the table below.
+The use of any oil that is not listed in the table could damage the ibidi Polymer Coverslip.
 The resulting leakage may harm objectives and microscope components.
-All immersion oils that are not listed in the table below should be considered as non-compatible.
+All immersion oils that are not listed in the table below should be considered non-compatible.

 ibidi Immersion Oil